jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

     - 23/09/2025: Getting meld to work has been nothing but failure.
 I give up.
 Alicia will now be standalone.
  - 6/10/2025: Meld is back on the menu!
 Got it to work finally!
 Also extended null rod effect to Chroma and Lumina tokens.
  - 3/11/2025: Exchanged abilities with human Alicia.
 Canonist exemption changed from Nevrons/Gradient to Painters/Gradient.
 Reduce Chroma sac activation cost from 3 to 2 tokens.
+ - 12/11/2025: Dropped the silencing activated ability as it makes no thematic sense to pay in tokens that don't exist in the "real world" that Alicia is in.
+Using straight mana payment then raises game balancing concerns around what is the appropriate cost.
+Better to just drop the ability.

 ## Ballet